 With module-level monitoring, you and your installer can see hourly energy production and get alerts when something has gone awry so you can get your system up and running as soon as possible.
 Let’s take a look at a couple of scenarios where monitoring can save you money.

-With real-time monitoring, you can see hourly energy production and better understand how your solar system works.
+With module-level monitoring, you can see hourly energy production and better understand how your solar system works.
 For example, you can see how shading affects your solar system on a typical day.
 If you notice a solar panel that usually doesn’t have shade, the solar panel could be affected by dirt, debris, or snow allowing you to know if you need to contact your installer for maintenance work.

 This allows you to have your system up and running in tip-top shape to get the most out of your system.